 - Regarding retail businesses, the surplus/leakage data in Appendix D may offer some opportunities. - Section 9.5 includes a comparison of Neillsville's downtown business mix to other Wisconsin communities of similar size. - Other plan elements also reference desired businesses or suggest business opportunities.
 For example, more construction contractors, nursing care, and child care services are needed, while there are opportunities to grow local outdoor recreation-base tourism and cultural/heritage tourism. - In particular, target business investment within the supply chains of existing major employers and industry clusters.
-Top clusters for the Neillsville zip code include Production Technology & Heavy Machinery, Automotive-Custom Roll Forming, Local Government Services, Education & Training, and Health Services.3 - The 2020 Economic Impact Study for the planned Marshfield Medical Center-Neillsville Campus explores industry clusters and local economic needs, with the following recommendations: - It is vital to keep the MMC-N hospital and clinic facility in the community and continue to ensure convenient access to quality health care services for area residents and businesses. (p.
+Top clusters for the Neillsville zip code include Production Technology & Heavy Machinery, Automotive-Custom Roll Forming, Local Government Services, Education & Training, and Health Services. - The 2020 Economic Impact Study for the planned Marshfield Medical Center-Neillsville Campus explores industry clusters and local economic needs, with the following recommendations: - It is vital to keep the MMC-N hospital and clinic facility in the community and continue to ensure convenient access to quality health care services for area residents and businesses. (p.
 56) - There is significant retail leakage that could offer retail opportunities with additional market demand from new visitors or employees, but additional hotel rooms may be most needed.
 Further explore the need for additional hotel rooms or the feasibility of a new hotel. (p.
 52, 56) - Create an ad hoc team to work with landowners of properties that will be vacated by businesses relocating to the MMC-N Campus to foster and promote appropriate redevelopment or adaptive reuse. (p.
-58) - Strengthen community connectivity, enhance the U.S. Highway 10/River Road intersection as a community gateway, and embrace the Black River. (p.
 58)